fred-maussion/elastic-enabled-bank/README.md

 The idea behind this repo is to provide an easy way to demonstrate how Elastic can improve both customer facing and internal bank visibility and analytics through the implementation of data de-normalization, semantic search and generative AI.

+#### This project has been designed to connect to an Elastic Cloud cluster, and an Azure OpenAI endpoint.
+You have the option of running it locally for development or as a container to save time.

 Begin by downloading this repo to your local machine or host.

 Irrespective of how you deploy the python app, you will need an Elasticsearch cluster setup and running.